minedetector/taltech-aws/lab-tests/README.md

 If all of the aformentioned checks pass a new folder is created in `ica0017-results/lab3` that uses the value of the tag `Name` and creates a `passed.txt` file in it.

+## Lab4

+Get all of the public subets that have a tag with the kay `User` attached and iterate through them 1-by-1.
+If the key `User` is defined for the test then only test their resources, otherwise test everyones.

+Next step is to test whether the public subnet has internet access and that the private subnet does not have internet access.

+If both previous checks pass then get the public IP of the website instance and check its contents.
+Also make sure that the private instance has no public IP defined.

+If all of the aformentioned checks pass then create the passed.txt file for the student.